murray-cecile/csds-nhoods/notes/README.md

 * In some cases, especially in less-populous states, the input data file may not contain any points in a given state.
 In this case, the make_csv_exist.py script will create a csv file with a single line where each value is 0.
 The purpose of doing is to ensure that the worker node returns something if the job ran successfully, so that we can distinguish jobs that ran successfully but had no points inside a given state from jobs that failed.
 These dummy files are still distinguishable from files that contain data due to their tiny size, and they do not get incorporated in subsequent rounds because they contain only 0 values.

+### Managing failed jobs in step 1

+Not all of these jobs ran successfully the first time, so I wrote a couple of scripts to identify these jobs and resubmit them:

+1. manage-jobs.sh:
+    * This script finds empty csv.bz2 files in the relevant subdirectories, extracts the user IDs that failed,  dumps them into a temporary text file where I can examine them, and creates a new submission script to resubmit those jobs.
+    * I did this by state, so manage-jobs expects the two-digit state FIPS code as an argument.

+2. find-missing.sh and find_missing_jobs.py
+    * Some jobs failed to return an empty csv, so manage-jobs.sh wouldn't pick them up.
+The Python script crawls the directory and checks for the existence of all 13,500 expected user ID-state combinations and dumps the ones it doesn't find into a text file.
+    * find-missing.sh then takes that text file and uses it to create a new submission script to resubmit those jobs.

+### Step 2: Combining files

+The next step is to combine the state-level user ID files.
+I created two ways to do this: by state, and by user ID.
+In the first case, all 256 csv files corresponding to a particular state are concatenated; in the second, all 51 states for a given user ID are concatenated.
+I ran this process locally on the main node, using nohup.

+At this stage, I dropped observations where the accuracy value was greater than 500 (indicating that the location estimate was precise to a radius larger than 500 meters).

+* concatenate_states.py: wraps user IDs up by state.
+It takes a user ID and an optional two-digit state FIPS as an argument and loops through all of the files, appending them into one large file.
+If no two-digit state FIPS is provided, it will loop through all 51 by default, but these files are usually too big to use.

+* concatenate_jobs.py: wraps up states by user ID (preferred).
+It takes optional state FIPS codes, optional user IDs, and optional characters to be appended to the resulting filename (e.g. to denote which states/user IDs it contains).

+python concatenate_jobs.py -st 17 27 55 -uids 00 -suff _ILMNWI